 Where to eat on Bruny Island

-Bruny Islnad is home to a number of scrumptious eateries where you can taste local produce.
+Bruny Island is home to a number of scrumptious eateries where you can taste local produce.
 But if you are looking for a proper meal, here are the island’s three main options:

 Bruny Island Premium Wines, Lunawanna .
-Not only is Bruny Island Premium Wines is an award-winning winery, but it is also a fantastic restaurant.
-If you are in the mood for a variety, tasting and share platters are a good start.
+Not only is Bruny Island Premium Wines an award-winning winery, but it is also a fantastic restaurant.
+If you are in the mood for a variety, tasting and share-platters are a good start.
 You can choose from cheeses, oysters, salmon, pork and olives – all produced on the island.
-Or for something a little bit more substantial, try their famous Grilled Huon Salmon Fillet.
+Or, for something a little bit more substantial, try their famous Grilled Huon Salmon Fillet.
 You can check the current menu here.

 Bruny Island Cruises Seafood Restaurant, Adventure Bay.
 Established by Pennicotte Wilderness Journeys, the Seafood Restaurant offers some of the finest dining on Bruny Island.
 Try their famous gourmet rolls packed with fresh salad and providore ingredients, homemade pumpkin soup, or the delicious smoked salmon salad.
-Enjoy the stunning ocean views as you kick back with a glass of local wine or We have a diverse range of local or Tasmanian artisan brew.
+Enjoy the stunning ocean views as you kick back with a glass of local wine or some Tasmanian artisan brews.
 Check the current menu here.